-Uncertain times are shifting expectations: How are companies reacting?
+Uncertain times are shifting expectations: the banking sector is adapting

 With .trust we have created a communications framework and analysis perfectly suited to interpreting these shifting times, but also a practical tool to guide companies in navigating new communication challenges, a playbook for generating trust with stakeholders that brings together emerging trends, future strategy, and digital communications.

 Creating credible communication that not only creates trust but maintains it over time requires commitment, a clear purpose, and a medium-to-long-term strategy.

 – Joakim Lundquist

 Purpose, leadership, storytelling, innovation, and Sustainable Development Goals are being used as catch-all terms to talk about the future of a business.
 But what do they mean in practical terms?
 How can individual companies translate these elements into a unique vision that strengthens stakeholder relations and elicits greater trust?
 We created .trust to provide practical answers to these questions and guide companies in harnessing communications to support the business.
 The .trust communications framework and analysis is built on two axes that intersect to create our communication matrix: